Try Blinkist to get the key ideas from 7,000+ bestselling nonfiction titles and podcasts. Listen or read in just 15 minutes.

 by Robin Sharma

-The Remains of the Day by Kazuo Ishiguro is a poignant novel that follows the life of Stevens, a butler, as he reflects on his past and confronts the sacrifices he made in the name of duty.
+The Remains of the Day by Kazuo Ishiguro is a poignant novel that follows Stevens, a butler, as he reflects on his life and grapples with the consequences of devotion and duty.

 It's highly addictive to get core insights on personally relevant topics without repetition or triviality.
 Added to that the apps ability to suggest kindred interests opens up a foundation of knowledge.